billettg/npmhome/README.md

 ## Testing

-You can also git clone this project and start the http-server for testing:
+You can also git clone this project:

 ```
 git clone https://github.com/billettg/npmhome.git
 cd npmhome
-npx http-server -p <your port>
+node app.js
 ```

 You will need to put your config.json file in the root of the npmhome directory.